TheRickyroy/pixel-to-page/README.md

 3. Enabling collection of static files.
 - Navigate to app settings .
 - Click **X** to delete the `DISABLE_COLLECTSTATIC` config.

+4. Deploy Tab > Manual Deploy
+- Choose `main` in the branch to deploy and click `Deploy Branch`

 <p align="right"><a href="#">🔺 Back To Top</a></p><hr>